IslamiTP/To-Do-List-Manager-Java/README.md

 # 📝 To-Do List Manager

 Welcome to the **To-Do List Manager**!
-This JavaFX application is a fully functional task management tool that allows users to organize, edit, and persist their to-do items.
+This open-source  and locally ran JavaFX application is a fully functional task management tool that allows users to organize, edit, and persist their to-do items.
 Whether you're looking to keep track of daily tasks or plan a long-term project, this tool provides a simple and effective way to stay organized.

 ## 📖 Project Overview